No. 16 UCLA pulls away early, routs No. 20 Maryland 87-60 - WHIZ News

 UCLA: This victory was as comprehensive as it gets.
 The cross-country trip and the Maryland crowd didn’t seem to bother the Bruins much.
 UCLA finished with only four turnovers to Maryland’s 16.

 Maryland: The Terps had a great atmosphere for the win over Illinois, and the crowd Wednesday included Governor-elect Wes Moore.
-But the fans had a hard time staying energized in this one, and Maryland could probably benefit from a few easier games now.
+But the fans had a hard time staying energized in this one, and Maryland could probably benefit from some easier games now.

 UP NEXT